moorepants/dissertation/extensions.rst

 both the weave and capsize speeds.
 A low weave speed may give open loop stability benefits to riders at low speed.
-Conversely, it has also be shown that both a bicycle without gyroscopic effects can be stable [Kooijman2011]_ and that humans can ride them [Jones1970]_.
-The idea that gyroscopic action can stablize a moving two wheeled vehicle has been demostrated as early as teh dawn of the 20th century, with the invention of the gyrocar and the gryo monorail.
-More recently several engineering students at Dartmouth University applied this theory to a compact flywheel mounted within the spokes of a child's bicycle wheel [Ward2006]_.
+Conversely, it has also be shown that both a bicycle without gyroscopic effects can be stable [Kooijman2011]_ and that humans can ride them [Jones1970]_ with little difficulty.
+The idea that gyroscopic action can stablize a moving two wheeled vehicle has been demostrated as early as the dawn of the 20th century, with the invention of the gyrocar and the gryo monorail.
+More recently several engineering students at Dartmouth University applied this theory to a compact flywheel mounted within the spokes of a childen's bicycle wheel [Ward2006]_.
 This has since become a comercially avialable product, the GyroBike, that claims to allow children to learn to ride quicker, due to the bicycle's increased stabilty at low speeds.

+.. todo:: are their any gyro stablized two wheel vehicles earlier than the car?

 .. todo:: Video I took of the gyrobike on the treadmill.